-Lost deep in the forest of the Pacific Northwest, Ashley and Max Carr become lost in a forest are stalked by a terrifying and mysterious creature that might be Bigfoot.
+Lost deep in the forest of the Pacific Northwest, Ashley and Max Carr become lost in a forest is stalked by a terrifying and mysterious creature that might be Bigfoot.
 Soon they find themselves in a fierce fight, embroiled in a strange land of Native American myth and legend turned real.
 Hopelessly trying to survive, with a handful of unsavory locals, they must fight back against this monster in a desperate battle of life or death.

 Primal Rage begins with young couple Ashley and Max freshly reunited again.
 Ashley has just picked up her husband, Max from prison where he has just spent a year inside.
 On their way home, a brutally torn up body of a human gets thrown at their car.
 They immediately stop their car to get out, when someone then throws a rock, knocking out Max causing him to roll down the hill and into a river.
 Ashley runs to save him and soon finds themselves lost in the forest with only the clothes on their back. and are being hunted by something menacing and supernatural.
 It’s not long after though before they realize they are being stalked by a monstrous creature, it out for blood.
 But that’s not all that they find in the woods.